 (Google bots crawl the backlinks for topical relevance.
 A site in health should have backlinks from other health sites only, not from other niches like tech or gaming.)

-- You can repurpose “restaurant/food” expired domains for your kitchen products affiliate site.
+- You can repurpose “restaurant/food” aged domains for your kitchen products affiliate site.

-- You can use “golf tournament” expired domain for your golf products affiliate site
+- You can use “golf tournament” aged domain for your golf products affiliate site

 Look at this example below:

 This client of mine started this affiliate site in late 2018 on a broad niche domain.

 The growth is impressive and making high four figures in monthly revenue. 🤩

 His website started generating a revenue of $7,000/mo in just 11 months!